ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ### Avoiding the `/_replicate` endpoint
 {: #avoiding-the-_replicate-endpoint}

-Use the [`_replicator` scheduler](#the-replication-scheduler) in preference to the `/_replicate` endpoint.
+Use the [`_replicator` scheduler](#the-replication-scheduler) instead of the `/_replicate` endpoint.
 {: tip}

-A significant reason is that if there was a problem during replication, such as a stall, timeout, or application crash, then a replication that is defined within the `_replicator` database is automatically restarted by the system.

-If you defined a replication by sending a request to the `/_replicate` endpoint, it cannot be restarted by the system if a problem occurs because the replication request does not persist.
+If a problem occurs during replication, such as a stall, timeout, or application crash, a replication that is defined within the `_replicator` database is automatically restarted by the system.
+Whereas, if you define a replication by sending a request to the `/_replicate` endpoint, it cannot be restarted by the system if a problem occurs because the replication request does not persist.
+In addition, replications that are defined in the `_replicator` database are easier to [monitor](advanced_replication.html#replication-status).

-In addition,
-replications that are defined in the `_replicator` database are easier to [monitor](advanced_replication.html#replication-status).